-- 2 In addition to the provisions stated under Article 6.1.4, the Employee has the following entitlements per calendar year: - 14.4 development hours with an average workweek of 36 hours. - A personal development budget of 1% of the average WR salary to be paid during the calendar year (reference date 1 January).
+- 2 In addition to the provisions stated in Article 6.1.4, the employee has the following entitlements per calendar year: - 14.4 development hours at an average working week of 36 hours; - a personal development budget of 1% of the average WR salary to be paid during the calendar year (reference date 1 January).

+Both entitlements must be spent on study or training for the current position or career.
 Both entitlements must be used for to study or training for the current job or career.
 If the employee works less than 36 hours per week on average or if they commence employment during the calendar year, the entitlements apply proportionally.